COVID 19

 Find Testing and Masks

 Everyone who has any COVID symptoms, regardless of their vaccination status, should mask, and get tested.
 Students can contact the Student Health Center for testing.
 Self-tests are available to purchase in pharmacies including Walmart, CVS, or Giant pharmacy.
-It is recommended that you have some self-tests accessible just in case.
-Note that many of the self-test use-by dates have been extended by the FDA.

 Masks are still available to pick up on campus if needed at the Student Health Center and are encouraged in healthcare settings (Student Health Center, Talley Center for Counseling Services, Athletic Training room).
 Please use a mask if you are having symptoms.